gaurav00700/OllamaWebApplication/README.md

 1. Clone the repository: `git clone git@github.com:gaurav00700/OllamaWebApplication.git`
 2. Navigate to the project directory: `cd OllamaWebApplication`
+3. Deployment and Orchestration: `kubectl apply -f k8s`
-3. Run the docker-compose command to start the application: `docker-compose up -d`
+4. (Optional) Run the docker-compose command to start the application: `docker-compose up -d`

    (Change the LLM_NAME in `.env` file according to your preference.)